 2. DO ONLINE VOTES COUNT WHEN THE JUDGES DECIDE THE WINNING RECIPIENTS?

 Each Community Market Judging Panel (“Panel”) will consider a submission’s number of online votes; however, the final decision lies with the Panel.

 3. OUR STAFF IS TRYING TO VOTE AND THE WEBSITE HAS BEEN BLOCKED.
 HOW DO WE FIX THIS?

 The problem is likely due to a firewall or network issue.
 It may be the result of a high volume of site visits to the one IP address.
 Please consult with your IT support team.
 In the meantime, we encourage you to vote from home or use your mobile device to ensure that votes come from a separate IP address.

 4. CAN WE VOTE MORE THAN ONCE FOR OUR PROJECT?

 You can vote multiple times for your project, but only one vote per device.

 1. WHO JUDGES THE SUBMISSIONS?

 Each Community Market Judging Panel will be comprised of members drawn from Field Law and that Community Market.
-If you are interested in participating on the Panel, please contact Rebecca at email@example.com by May 31, 2017.
+If you are interested in participating on the Panel, please contact Kate at firstname.lastname@example.org by May 31, 2018.

 2. IF I WANT TO BE ON ONE OF THE COMMUNITY MARKET JUDGING PANELS, WHAT WOULD BE THE COMMITMENT?